SteeltoeOSS/Documentation/docs/README.md

 ### Links and Cross References

-As you get familiar with DocFX, you'll notice the addition of a YAML header in the markdown files.
+Markdown files can contain a YAML header.
 Values in this header let you control page design, as well as set the page's `UID`.
-With this, you can create `xref` as well as use DocFX's `@` shorthand.
-Learn more about [linking in DocFX](https://dotnet.github.io/docfx/docs/links-and-cross-references.html).
+With this, you can create an `xref`, as well as use the `@` shorthand.
+For more information, see [Links and Cross References](https://dotnet.github.io/docfx/docs/links-and-cross-references.html).

 > [!NOTE]
-> It should be very rare that you hardcode a link to an 'HTML' page with your markdown.
-Instead, use its `UID` and let the path get calculated, as well as get links validated when building the project.
+> Internal links should point to `.md` files instead of `.html` files.
+Alternatively, use the `UID` of the target page.
+In both cases, docfx calculates the path and checks for broken links when building the project.

 ### Page display options